v0lta/Wavelet-network-compression/README.md

 like the Hadamard transform based layer, with extra flexibility.

 ###### Citation:
-A preprint is available at: https://arxiv.org/pdf/2004.09569.pdf.
 If you find this work useful please consider citing the paper:
 ```
 @inproceedings{wolter2020neural,
   author={Wolter, Moritz and Lin, Shaohui and Yao, Angela},